eliteprospects/eliteprospects-link-generator/readme.txt

 When you select a name and click one of the buttons, a search will be made to find a player with that name.
 The red button searches for Hockey players and the green button for football players.

+Please note that this plugin uses an Ajax call to http://www.eliteprospects.com to search for players.

 More information at:
 http://www.eliteprospects.com/